apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Installation.md

 Overlaying or modifying CAS internal components and classes, <i>unless ABSOLUTELY required</i>, should be a last resort and is generally considered a misguided malpractice.
 Where possible, avoid making custom changes to carry the maintenance burden solely on your own.
 Avoid carrying .
 You will risk the stability and security of your deployment.
 If the enhancement case is attractive or modest, contribute back to the project.
-Stop writing code, or rite it where it belongs.
+Stop writing code, or write it where it belongs.
 </p></div>

 In order to include custom Java source, it should